 Do what you can to keep your employees safe – and save yourself a big headache – by employing professional interpreters.

-The best type of interpreting for your training session depends on the specifics of the seminar, including the size and length.
+The best type of interpreting for your training session depends on the specifics of the seminar, including the number of trainees and the duration of the seminar.

 Simultaneous interpreting is recommended in most instances.
 During simultaneous interpreting, the interpreter conveys the spoken information to the participants in “real time,” as the speaker is actually speaking.
 Because of this, simultaneous interpreting is usually a more efficient option, especially when interpreting is needed into a number of different languages.

 Consecutive interpreting is another option for your training session, but only if time is not of the essence.
-This involves the interpreter waiting until the speaker has finished a sentence or idea to convey it to the participants in the desired language.
+This involves the interpreter waiting until the speaker has finished a sentence or idea before conveying it to the participants in the desired language.

 Consecutive interpreting may work fine if the meeting is short and you aren’t paying for the speaker’s time (for example, if someone is stopping by your office for a short question-and-answer session on insurance benefits).
 If you’re planning an intensive or multi-day training session, however, simultaneous interpreting is probably your best option.